Skip main navigation

-The first part of my career was spent focusing on disability sport development in London, advising various National Governing Bodies of sport, local authorities, delivery partners, and charities to enhance the inclusiveness of their projects to disabled people.
-Also, I project-managed high-profile projects such as 'Inclusive United' on behalf of The FA and Sport England, and a Sport England-funded 'Motivate East' project on behalf of the London Legacy Development Corporation to increase disabled people's activity levels.
+The first part of my career focused on disability sport development in London, where I advised a range of National Governing Bodies, local authorities, delivery partners, and charities on enhancing the inclusiveness of their programmes for disabled people.
+I also project-managed several high-profile initiatives, including “Inclusive United” on behalf of The FA and Sport England, and the Sport England-funded “Motivate East” programme for the London Legacy Development Corporation, which aimed to increase physical activity levels among disabled Londoners.

 Julie is an award winning researcher, experienced Insight Director and founder of Emerald Insights.